sl8r000/normal-extensions/_posts/2017-06-07-blue-apron.md

 2. **Its gross margins are good** (better than I expected), and
 3. **Its historical user economics are healthy, but seem less so on a forward-looking basis.**

 I think the last of these points is the most interesting, and we'll analyze it at length below.
-But let's hit the other two points first.
+But let's quickly hit the other two points first.

 ![income](http://i.imgur.com/ZPP8WV0.png){: .enlarge}

-On growth, obviously Blue Apron has grown a lot  -- 338% YoY from FY 2014 to FY 2015 and 133% from FY 2015 to FY 2016 -- and is growing still -- topline revenue in Q1 2017 was $245M, up 42% from Q1 2016.
+On growth, obviously Blue Apron has grown a lot  -- 338% YoY from FY 2014 to FY 2015 and 133% from FY 2015 to FY 2016 -- and is growing still -- topline revenue in Q1 2017 was $245M, up 42% from Q1 2016, which was a stand-out quarter last year.
+(Blue Apron added $55M of revenue from Q4 2015 to Q1 2016, its biggest quarter-over-quarter increase to date; the company attributes this to the introduction of their Family Plan.)
 Of course, growth has slowed down over time as the company matures, but I didn't expect Blue Apron to still be growing this quickly at its current scale.
 This revenue growth is driven primarily by the acquisition of new users, as average order size (~4.2) and order amount (~$58) per active customer have been pretty stable over the time period presented in the S-1 (Q1 2015 to Q1 2017).

 On the second point, Blue Apron has improved its gross margins over time, and they're better than I had expected.
 Gross margins went from around 7% in FY 2014 to 23% in FY 2015 to 33% in FY 2016, and seem to have stabilized around 30% to 35% in the most recent quarters.
 These improvements in margin seem sustainable, since they were driven by operating improvements that look continuable into the future.
 Specifically, Blue Apron attributes the ~16% improvement from '14 to '15 to: